 Active design strategies use energy-consuming mechanical systems to maintain the building, while passive design strategies rely on natural energy sources.
 High-performance building design places particular importance on investigating passive strategies while trying to downsize the active systems as much as possible.

 Passive strategies include the use of natural ventilation and shading to provide air movement and reduce indoor temperatures and the use of solar heating to ensure thermal comfort while taking into account regional climate and ventilation timing.

 In that regard, having a high-performance HVAC system is crucial.
 It is one of the key components of green building design, as it determines the building’s energy efficiency, life-cycle performance, and occupant productivity.

 Here, the early concept and design stages are particularly important, having the largest impact on cost and performance of the HVAC system and the future building as a whole.
 In order to ensure compliance with relevant green building standards, a reliable validation tool needs to be used during these early design stages.

 Computational fluid dynamics (CFD) is one such tool and has been adopted by many engineering companies in the AEC industry.
 It is a field of fluid dynamics that uses numerical analysis to simulate and solve problems involving fluid flows.
 With its help, mechanical and HVAC engineers can gain detailed insight into the airflow patterns, optimizing the building design to get the highest possible LEED certification.

 CFD can be successfully applied to ensure compliance with many relevant aspects of green building standards associated with air flow, such as thermal comfort, indoor air quality, energy consumption and efficiency, and more.
-This can be highly beneficial for the planning of green building projects and in obtaining a LEED certification, where sustainable design, optimized energy performance, and air comfort play a crucial role.
+This can be highly beneficial for the planning of green building projects and in obtaining a LEED certification, where sustainable building design, optimized energy performance, and air comfort play a crucial role.

 In order to bring the CFD simulation technology to more green building designers and engineers, Qatar Green Building Council (QGBC) and SimScale have organized a free training focused on teaching the application of fluid flow simulation in the HVAC and AEC industries.